 Collecting information on climate risk is also complex because the data is not isolated, but rather a part of an interconnected system.
 While companies already have a handle on more traditional financial risk, with a standard set of operating procedures, it is not enough to tackle climate data in an isolated fashion.
 This is why, as part of ESGTree’s TCFD automation tool, we often recommend involvement at the Board level on climate strategy.

-To simplify the TCFD reporting process, ESGTree’s cloud-based platform boils down the reporting process to 40 simple multiple choice questions that, upon completion, automatically generate the TCFD report, thereby automating much of the difficult legwork.
+To simplify the TCFD reporting process, ESGTree’s cloud-based software boils down the reporting process to 40 simple multiple-choice questions that, upon completion, automatically generate the TCFD report, thereby automating much of the difficult legwork.
 Based on the responses to the questions, ESGTree is able to provide recommendations and action items on how to improve a company’s climate performance vis-a-vis the four pillars of the framework.

-This is complemented by ESGTree’s automated Carbon Calculator which allows for seamless calculation of carbon emissions by taking in data that companies easily have on hand and providing the figures for Scope 1, 2 and 3 emissions immediately.
+This is complemented by ESGTree’s automated Carbon Calculator which allows for seamless calculation of carbon emissions by taking in data that companies easily have on hand and providing the figures for 1, 2, and 3 emissions immediately.

 Given the legislative action and international buy-in of TCFD, it is advisable to add TCFD to your climate action plan now rather than later in order to stay ahead of the regulatory curve and minimize transition risk as the world moves towards a lower carbon economy.

 ESGTree’s automated and customizable ESG frameworks help private market investors stay on top of the ESG performance of their portfolio companies.
 Private equity (PE) and venture capital (VC) firms and other financial institutions rely on ESGTree’s multi-layered platform to collect, analyze, benchmark and report ESG data hassle-free.